BlueBrain/placement-algorithm/python/doc/source/index.rst

 choose-morphologies
 -------------------

-Choose morphologies using the algorithm described above for all positions in a given `MVD3 <https://bbpteam.epfl.ch/documentation/Circuit%20Documentation-0.0.1/mvd3.html>`_ file; and dump output to TSV file like:
+Choose morphologies using the algorithm described above for all positions in a given nodes file file; and dump output to TSV file like:

 ::